DDoS: A Graph Neural Network based Drug Synergy Prediction Algorithm: Drug synergy reference scores

-The Loewe additivity model is based on the concepts of sham combination and dose equivalence.
-Ergo, the expected effect ${y_{Loewe}}$ can be defined as if a drug was combined with itself, i.e., ${y_{Loewe} = y_{1}(x_{1}+x_{2}) = y_{2}(x_{1}+x_{2})}$, where ${y_1}$ and ${y_2}$ indicate the drug responses of drug $1$ and drug $2$, respectively.
+\paragraph{Loewe Additivity Model} The Loewe additivity model is based on the concepts of sham combination and dose equivalence.
+Therefore, the expected effect ${y_{Loewe}}$ can be defined as if a drug was combined with itself, i.e., ${y_{Loewe} = y_{1}(x_{1}+x_{2}) = y_{2}(x_{1}+x_{2})}$, where ${y_1}$ and ${y_2}$ indicate the drug responses of drug $1$ and drug $2$, respectively.
 This model considers the dose-response curves of individual drugs, where the expected effect must satisfy:

 where ${x_{1}}$, ${x_{2}}$ are drug doses and ${x_{Loewe}^{1}}$ ,${x_{Loewe}^{2}}$ are the doses of drug $1$ and $2$ alone that produce ${y_{Loewe}}$.
 By using $4$-parameter log-logistic ($\mathrm{4PL}$) curves to describe dose-response curves the following parametric form of previous equation is derived: